 The copy on your Thank You page is important, but a brief visual can be more enticing.
 Show students what they’re missing with a quick course preview video.
 This doesn’t have to be fancy.
 You can get started by using your smartphone to film a personal description of the benefits of the upsell offer.
 (Checkout our DIY Home Video Studio guide for help.)

 Incorporate upselling into your business model

 If you’re not upselling, you’re missing a huge opportunity to make passive income.
 To help you out, we broke down exactly how it works: How to Upsell (Almost) Anything Using Teachable.
-And, it’s easy to set up a one-click upsell in your school checkout.
+And, it’s easy to set up an upsell in your school checkout.

 To get started, visit a course, then select the Thank You Page tab at the bottom of the sidebar.